 As promised, here is the walk-around of Bovington’s Panther tank.
 According to the plaque welded to glacis, this was the 8th vehicle to be completed at the Laatzen factory under command of 823rd REME workshop.
-If you are interested in a comprehensive history of the post-war Panthers completed under supervision of the the British Royal Electrical and Mechanical Engineers (REME) have at the first part of this series.
+If you are interested in a comprehensive history of the post-war Panthers completed under supervision of the the British Royal Electrical and Mechanical Engineers (REME) see the first part in this series.

 The REME Panthers have all characteristics of very late war production Panthers.
 In this post I will elaborate on some of these distinguishing features using the Panther at Bovington as an example.
 Let’s dive right in:

 Starting in September 1944, a number of Panthers was ordered to be equipped for use night-time use.
 Readying a Panther for night operations meant the implementation of a variety of modifications.
 The heart of the infrared solution as designed for use on the Panther tank is the infrared gun sight: Fahr- und Zielgerät 1250 or F.G.
 1250.
 This device consisted of a platform mounting an infrared image converter (Bildwandler or Biwa) and a 20 cm searchlight screened with an I.R. filter disc.
 The infrared device was mounted in the commander’s cupola where it attaches to the azimuth indicator ring.
 A Maschinensatz GG 400 generator installed in the crew compartment would supply 10 kW of current to the Bildwandler , .